 “She did most of the work, I have no idea what you’re talking about on my end,” the Hacker wheezed.
 “Christ I’m out of shape.”

 Lady Fawkes panted, “Rule one of zombieland: Cardio.”

 “Probably something to take up.”
 The Hacker coughed.
 When he caught his breath he said, “This train’ll take us up to Grand Central, I suggest we go our separate ways there.”

 Navy nodded.
 “That sounds like a plan to me.”
 He nodded to Brooklyn.
 “This one’s Mom’ll be a wreck after what went down tonight.”

+"I figured you two were close the way she's been attached to your hip."
 Lady Fawkes looked at the two of them.
 “Is she your-”